-There are no breed or size regulations for Service Dogs.
+There are no breed or size regulations for service dogs.
 This means that you can either adopt a dog, or train your own dog to be your Service Dog.
-However, German shepherds, golden retrievers, Labradors and border collies are commonly trained as Service Dogs because of their disposition.
+However, German Shepherds, Golden Retrievers, Labradors and Border Collies are commonly trained as service dogs because of their size and often calm and friendly dispositions.

 Some organizations train dogs specifically for certain conditions.
 These dogs are often expensive to adopt, but if you can afford the expense, you can be sure that your new companion will serve your exact needs.